Transition Tori in the Planar Restricted Elliptic Three Body Problem: Twist in the PRC3BP at

 \end{proof}

-From Theorem \ref{lem:twist-c} and the results from Table 1, it is reasonable to believe that we will have twist for all $\mu_{k}$ for $k\geq2$.
-Let us point out that in the Hill's coordinates the radius of convergence can be chosen to be independent from $\mu.$ In the PRC3BP coordinates though, since $r_{\text{Hill}}=\mu^{1/3}r,$ this radius will depend and decrease with $\mu$ as $R^{\mu}=\mu^{1/3}R_{\text{Hill}}$.
-This means that we will have the twist property only for orbits with a radius smaller than $\mu^{1/3}R_{\text{Hill} }.$
+\begin{remark} From Theorem \ref{lem:twist-c} and the results from Table 1, it is reasonable to believe that we will have twist for all $\mu_{k}$ for $k\geq2$.
+Let us point out that in the Hill's coordinates the radius of convergence can be chosen to be independent from $\mu.$ In the original coordinates of the PRC3BP though, since $r_{\text{Hill}}=\mu^{1/3}r,$ this radius will depend and decrease with $\mu$ as $R^{\mu}=\mu^{1/3}R_{\text{Hill}}$.
+This means that in the original coordinates we will have the twist property only for orbits with a radius smaller than $\mu^{1/3}R_{\text{Hill}}.$ \end{remark}